-Naruto, on the other hand, could be an easier adaptation to work on, as its original series was quite popular as well.
-Given that, it still requires a re-visualization as a re-write; not as much as Dragon Ball, but no less important.
-The best way to approach the Ninja world, personally, would be Harry Potter style: as we stated the original series popularity before, a movie series where we see the character grow up could perfectly work for the franchise.
+Naruto, on the other hand, could be a more straightforward adaptation to work on, as its original series was quite popular as well.
+Given that, it still requires a re-visualization as a re-write; not as much as Dragon Ball, but no less critical.
+The best way to approach the Ninja world, personally, would be Harry Potter style: as we stated, the original series popularity before, a movie series where we see the character grow up could correctly work for the franchise.
 Also, would give longevity, perhaps making the plot adaptation more fluent.

-The plot, in both cases, is a really tricky problem.
-To start with, both manga and anime are long form narrations: 52 episodes year-round anime in Japan, and 52-chapter year round for manga, in both cases released weekly.
-To make things clear, the entire Dragon Ball Z anime consists of 291 episodes, 444 episodes if we count the original series too, which would go over if we count the Super and the apparently no-more canonical GT series.
-And differently from the longest US TV series The Simpsons (technically the longest is WWE Raw, but it has multiple storylines, which anyways end within 2 to 3 months from their start, and it’s live) which has aired more then 500 episodes without a continuous storyline, anime shows have a continuous story of which a great number of episodes (I would say 90%) is necessary to keep understand what’s going on.
-Naruto, on the other hand, simply eclipsed that number.
-All this to simply say that us western people consider American TV Series with 24 episode a season a long-form narrative.
+The plot, in both cases, is a tricky problem.
+Both manga and anime are long form narrations: 52 episodes year-round anime in Japan, and 52-chapter year round for manga, in both cases released weekly.
+The entire Dragon Ball Z anime consists of 291 episodes, 444 episodes if we count the original series too, which would go over if we count the Super and the no-more canonical GT series.
+And differently from the most extended US TV series The Simpsons (technically the longest is WWE Raw, but it has multiple storylines, which anyways end within 2 to 3 months from their start, and it’s live) which has aired more then 500 episodes without a continuous storyline, anime shows have a constant story of which a significant number of episodes (I would say 90%) is necessary to keep up with what’s going on.
+Naruto, on the other hand, eclipsed that number.
+All this to just say that us western people consider American TV Series with 24 episode a season a long-form narrative.
 Compared to anime, that’s short.

 Another thing to keep in mind is that no Anime is made with the idea of being exported.
 Japanese culture doesn’t work like this.
 Dragon Ball became popular probably due to the similarities with Superman, and its violence (Attitude Era wrestling was making huge ratings on TV during that time), Naruto shares some features with the Toriyama series, from characters to fights.